thisstillwill/Personal-Website-V3/src/projects/shadow-defend.md

 ## Final Thoughts

 This assignment was a pleasant surprise, but not for the reasons you might expect.
 I had used game engines in the past, namely [Unity](https://unity.com/).
 However, the difference here was the simplicity of the Bagel graphics library.
 It was up to me to implement features that I had previously taken for granted in more advanced engines.
-While I certainly used many of the design patterns taught in SWEN20003 for the game, I learned almost as much about game engines themselves.
+While I certainly used many design patterns for the game, I learned almost as much about game engines themselves.

 _The source code for Shadow Defend and instructions on how to play it are available online at https://github.com/disstillwill/SWEN20003-S1-2020-Project-2._